William McBryar

 William McBryar (February 14, 1861 – March 8, 1941) was a Buffalo Soldier in the United States Army and a recipient of America's highest military decoration, the Medal of Honor, for his actions during the Cherry Creek Campaign in Arizona Territory.

 Early life and St. Augustine's Normal College

 William McBryar was born February 14, 1861, in Elizabethtown, North Carolina to Rose Black.
 McBryar attended St. Augustine's Normal College starting in 1883 and entered the collegiate program in 1885.
 On his individual service report, his listed "physics, political [economy], science of government, sociology" as areas of professional or scientific study and investigation other than military.
 He also wrote that he studied "Latin and Spanish" and was able to speak Spanish.
-He left college one year prior to graduating and appeared as a laborer in New York on the census.
+He left college one year prior to graduating and moved to New York City.
+There he was recorded on the census as a laborer.

 10th Cavalry and Indian Campaign

 McBryar enlisted in the 10th Cavalry on January 3, 1887, for a period of five years and requested assignment on the frontier.
 A Buffalo Soldier in the United States Army, he received America's highest military decoration – the Medal of Honor – for his actions during the March 7, 1890, Cherry Creek Campaign in Arizona Territory while serving as a sergeant in Company K of the 10th Cavalry Regiment.
 On that day, he participated in an engagement in Arizona where he "[d]istinguished himself for coolness, bravery and marksmanship while his troop was in pursuit of hostile Apache Indians."
 For his actions, Sergeant McBryar was awarded the Medal of Honor two months later, on May 15, 1890.